Sage-Vines/CloudComputingProjectTwo/README.md

 This repo as a small “local cloud” that Terraform operates.
 It is just Terraform, the Docker provider, and config files that turn into a note-taking app with a modern UI, a Python API, and a Postgres database.

 - **Frontend (Nginx & static SPA)** – services/frontend/site holds the HTML/CSS/JS bundle.
 Terraform mounts that folder along with default.conf into the stock nginx:alpine image.
 The app lets you create, edit, and delete notes.
-- **Backend (Python)** – services/backend/app.py is a framework-free HTTP server.
+- **Backend (Python)** – services/backend/app.py is a HTTP server which is free from frameworks.
 Terraform bind-mounts the folder inside python:3.11-slim, the start.sh script installs psycopg on boot, and the API exposes /api/notes for GET/POST/PUT/DELETE with auto table creation.
 - **Postgres Database** – real postgres:15-alpine, credentials arrive via variables, and the module attaches a named Docker volume so data sticks around between runs.
 - **Custom Docker network** – local-cloud keeps every container on the same subnet so service discovery is predictable.